-Associated Bodywork and Massage Professionals, reports that the “burn out rate,” that’s massage therapists leaving the profession due to issues like pain, exhaustion, and other more-or-less physical issues, is “estimated at 50 to 88% within the first 3 to 5 years after graduation.”
+Associated Bodywork and Massage Professionals, reports that the “burnout rate,” that’s massage therapists leaving the profession due to issues like pain, exhaustion, and other more-or-less physical issues, is “estimated at 50 to 88% within the first 3 to 5 years after graduation.”
 The statistics indicate “over 50,000 students enrolling per year with 45,000 that leave the field annually.”

 On one hand, it is scary to think how many people leave the massage field so soon.
-Yet simple Laws of Supply & Demand say that if this is so, those students who become therapists and also learn how to take care of themselves, and how to avoid injury (preventive self care), will not suffer this fate.
+Yet simple Laws of Supply & Demand say that if this is so, those students who become therapists and also learn how to take care of themselves, and how to avoid injury (preventive self-care), will not suffer this fate.

 DSL Says: In the massage school I attended recently, very little attention was paid to this.
-Yes, they taught us a few things, but in my view, no where near enough.
+Yes, they taught us a few things, but in my view, nowhere near enough.

-Interestingly, one market opportunity for a clinical / medical massage therapist is getting a reputation for saving the careers of many of those in the field whose body has given out on therm prematurely.
+Interestingly, one market opportunity for a clinical / medical massage therapist is getting a reputation for saving the careers of many of those in the field whose body has given out on them prematurely.

 PLEASE SEE our webpage on Self Care and how therapists can better take care of themselves and avoid — or get treated for — the injuries many therapists (we believe unnecessarily) incur from their practice.

 “One of the more attractive aspects of this profession is the income (whether a salary as an employee or profits as a business owner) you can earn relative to the time and resources you invest in your training to become a therapist.
 Salaries [have] been on the rise due to the sheer demand for the services, the professionalization of the industry, and recognition by insurance companies as a health treatment for certain injuries.”